wyxhhh/RFSSD-master/README.md

 # RFSSD: Rich Feature Single Shot MultiBox Object Detector, in PyTorch
 The model is trained on PASCAL VOC2007+ PASCAL VOC2012 with VGG-16.
-The input image is 300 \times 300.
+The input image is 300×300.
 We reach an mAP of 78.9% on VOC2007 and 48.9% mAP (46.5% for SSD) for small object and 20.1% mAP (16.5% for SSD) for extra-small object.

 ## Evaluation